Edumynt/edumynt.in/src/content/courses/literature/indian-writers/jayant-mahapatra/6_Practice_MCQs.md

     c) The larger forces of history and society
     </details>

-**37. Mahapatra's poetry is characterized by its subtle imagery and:**
+**37. Mahapatra's poetic style is often described as:**
-    a) Overt symbolism
+    a) Fast-paced and dramatic
-    b) Direct statements
+    b) Meditative and contemplative
-    c) Powerful metaphors
+    c) Humorous and satirical
-    d) Understated descriptions
+    d) Narrative and epic
     <details>
     <summary>Answer</summary>
-    d) Understated descriptions
+    b) Meditative and contemplative
     </details>

-**38. The poem *Relationship* suggests that all relationships are ultimately:**
+**38. The poem *Relationship* explores the weight of history, both personal and collective, and the enduring human quest for:**
-    a) Permanent
+    a) Wealth
-    b) Elusive and constantly shifting
+    b) Power
-    c) Easily understood
+    c) Meaning
-    d) Unimportant
+    d) Fame
     <details>
     <summary>Answer</summary>
-    b) Elusive and constantly shifting
+    c) Meaning
     </details>

 **39. In "Dawn at Puri," the image of the dead woman being carried to the burning ghats is juxtaposed with the:**